 Travel from Haneda Airport to Tokyo by Taxi

-A taxi from Haneda Airport to Tokyo Station usually costs around 8,000 yen.
+A taxi from Haneda Airport to Tokyo Station usually costs between 8,000 yen to 9,000 yen.
 Although it is the most expensive mode of transportation, taxis are available 24 hours a day, so it is a very convenient option for those arriving late at night or early in the morning.
 Also, if you carry very large and/or multiple pieces of luggage, taking a taxi that can drop you off or pick you up from anywhere will make your travel to and from the airport much easier.

 But just bear in mind that the cost and the required time will increase significantly if you run into traffic jams.